 It’s not surprising that children of strict parents have been found to be more anxious and withdrawn than other children.
 They tend to have relatively low levels of self-esteem and high levels of depression.
 However, these children are less likely to engage in problematic or antisocial behaviour and tend to perform well in school.

 If this is your style, you can consider how to adopt a more authoritative style.

 4. Authoritative Style

 Authoritative parents expect their children to respect authority and follow strict standards and rules of conduct.
 With this style, parents prefer to reason or negotiate with their children when resolving conflict.
 Authoritative parents encourage their children to be both assertive and self-controlled.
 And, it’s no surprise that children of authoritative parents appear to be the best adjusted and tend to have better social skills.
-They effectively regulate their emotions and impulses, and are less likely to engage in problematic or antisocial behaviour.
-These children have relatively high levels of self-esteem and happy dispositions.
+They effectively regulate their emotions and impulses and are less likely to engage in problematic or antisocial behaviour.
+These children have relatively high levels of self-esteem and happy disposition.

 Authoritative Parent Characteristics:

 - set limits and expectations on their children’s behaviour